Syrian Air Defence Force: Combat history

-Syrian air defense forces shot down twenty-one out of twenty-four missiles fired by Israel into Syria using Russian-made Buk-M2E and Pantsir-S systems, Rear Adm.
+Syrian Air Defence forces shot down twenty-one out of twenty-four missiles fired by Israel into Syria using Russian-made Buk-M2E and Pantsir-S systems, Rear Adm.
 Vadim Kulit said on September 3, 2021.
-Syrian air defense forces shot down 8 out of 12 missiles fired by Israel in Syria using Russian-made Pantsir-S systems, Rear Adm.
+Syrian Air Defence forces shot down 8 out of 12 missiles fired by Israel in Syria using Russian-made Pantsir-S systems, Rear Adm.
 Vadim Kulit said on 08.10.2021.
-Syrian air defense forces shot down ten out of twelve missiles fired by Israel into Syria using Russian-made Buk-M2E and Pantsir-S systems, Rear Adm.
+Syrian Air Defence forces shot down ten out of twelve missiles fired by Israel into Syria using Russian-made Buk-M2E and Pantsir-S systems, Rear Adm.
 Vadim Kulit said on November 24, 2021.

 On 13 May 2022, the Israeli Air Force launched attacks on SAA positions on Masyaf killing 5 people including one civilian, the attack destroyed one Pantsir-S1 system.
 On 25 August and 17 September 2022, new attacks were reportedly partly repelled by Syrian Pantsir-S1, Buk-M2E and S-75 systems.

+On December 25, 2023, the Israeli Air Force carried out an airstrike in the Sayyida Zeinab area, southeast of Damascus, resulting in the killing of Razi Mousavi, the Iranian IRGC officer in Syria.
+The Syrian Air Defence Force was unsuccessful in intercepting the missile.
+After the fall of the Assad regime, Israel conducted air strikes on strategic targets in Syria, eliminating its air defence and strategic surface-to-air missiles as Israel saw Syrian air defence systems as one of the most powerful in the Middle East.